Inflectra/rapise-documentation/docs/Guide/options_dialog.md

     ![options dialog, recent projects](./img/options_dialog8.png)

-* **Remember Debugger Layout**: If **True**, Rapise will remember the window layout for debug mode separately.
-For example, this may be useful if you want to work full screen while authoring the Test and half-screen to debug.
-This way the AUT and the Rapise debugger fit on the screen.
 * **ShowCommonFileAliases**: Legacy, not needed since Rapise 6.0.
 * **Enable Execution Monitor**: specifies whether the execution monitor dialog box will be displayed during [playback](playback.md).
 * **ShowDashboardOnStartUp**: If **True**, the [Spira Dashboard](spira_dashboard.md) will open automatically when Rapise is opened.